Radio Belgique: Radio Belgique

 On 14 January 1941, the former Belgian cabinet minister Victor de Laveleye, known for inventing the V for Victory campaign, became the announcer on Radio Belgique and began encouraging the use of the V Symbol in occupied Belgium.
 De Laveleye was also responsible for inventing one of the station's most notable slogans: "We will get them, the Boches" ("Krijgen we ze wel, de moffen" in Dutch; "On les aura, les Boches" in French).
 In 1942, Charles de Gaulle gave a speech on Radio Belgique, celebrating Franco-Belgian friendship.

 Though forbidden by the German occupiers, Radio Belgique was listened to by a majority of Belgians, far more than officially approved stations (like Radio Bruxelles) which broadcast German propaganda.
 The journalist and former resistance member Paul Lévy also worked at Radio Belgique.

 Radio Belgique's programmes were broadcast in both French and Dutch.
 Originally, the programmes were broadcast from 21:00 to 21:15 each evening in French and Dutch on alternate days, but from Spring 1941, a morning edition and separate 17:30 programme allowed at least one in each language per day.
 From March 1943, the BBC broadcast daily programmes from Radio Belgique at 19:15 (in French) and 20:30 (in Dutch).

 German response

-Recognizing the potential effect that Radio Belgique could have on their control of information in the occupied country, the Germans rapidly created collaborationist radio stations, also aimed at a Belgian audience, using the remaining assets from the INR, the Francophone Radio Bruxelles ("Radio Brussels") and Dutch language Zender Brussel.
-The Germans brought out radio blockers to disrupt the signal and made listening to Radio Belgique illegal in December 1940.
+Recognizing the potential effect that Radio Belgique could have on their control of information in the occupied country, the Germans rapidly created collaborationist radio stations, also aimed at a Belgian audience, using the remaining assets of the INR, the Francophone Radio Bruxelles ("Radio Brussels") and Dutch language Zender Brussel.
+The Germans set up radio jammers to disrupt the signal and made listening to Radio Belgique illegal in December 1940.